rust-lang/wg-async/src/vision/status_quo/alan_runs_into_stack_trouble.md

 ### The problem

-Alan is working on a networking service written using async Rust and the tokio async runtime.
-One day, after many changes to his code base, Alan runs his application and hits an error:
+One day, as Alan is working on his async Rust project, he runs his application and hits an error:

 ```
 $ .\target\debug\application.exe